Who We Serve

-We serve clients in-person throughout the Bay Area, including Pleasanton, Livermore, Dublin, San Ramon, Danville, Hayward, Fremont, San Jose, San Francisco, and San Mateo.
-We also serve clients throughout the Central Valley, including Tracy, Mountain House, Manteca, Lathrop, Stockton, Lodi, Modesto, and Fresno.
+Most of our clients reside throughout the Bay Area, including Pleasanton, Livermore, Dublin, San Ramon, Danville, Hayward, Fremont, San Jose, San Francisco, and San Mateo.
+We also serve clients throughout the Central Valley, including Tracy, Mountain House, Manteca/Lathrop, Stockton, Lodi, Modesto, and Fresno.

-In addition, we are able to work with individuals throughout California through our online interview process and consultations via video and phone conferencing.
+We also work with clients virtually throughout California through our online interview process and consultations via video and phone conferencing.

 Where We Shine

 Our sweet spot is in the “set-up phase” of trust and estate planning.
 Many of our clients are brand new to the estate planning process, and are looking to get started on the right foot with a proper foundation.
 We also frequently assist clients who have completed trust and estate related estate planning documents years ago, and are looking to update those plans to bring them current.

 When needed, we also assist clients with post-mortem trust administration and probate matters, as well as estate and trust disputes through our association with an established Silicon Valley law firm.